makubacki/tianocore.github.io/Reporting-Security-Issues.md

 # How to report a Security Issue

+**NOTE**
+The latest tracking and update of security issues for EDKII can be found at (https://github.com/tianocore/tianocore.github.io/wiki/GHSA-GitHub-Security-Advisories-Proceess).
+The below process and details are for the former process that used bugzilla.
+This content page will be maintained until all of the bugzilla based items under the security purview are closed.

+At present the repository tracked by tianocore infosec includes the main edkII repository (https://github.com/tianocore/edk2).
+For issues found in repos like (https://github.com/tianocore/edk2-platforms) recommend reaching out to the respective component who is named in the subdirectory - you can find a list of relevant companies in this domain at (https://uefi.org/security), for example.

+Also, it is encouraged to attach a patch that mitigates the issues with the bug report, if possible.

 The bug tracking system used for Tianocore projects is [Tianocore Bugzilla](https://bugzilla.tianocore.org).
 An account must be [created](https://bugzilla.tianocore.org/createaccount.cgi) to enter a new issue or update exiting issues.
 New security issues must be entered using the **Tianocore Security Issue** product.
 Issues in the **Tianocore Security Issue** product are only visible to the **Reporter** of the issue and the members of the **infosec** group.
 In your report please include the paths of the modules you believe are involved and a detailed description of the issue.

 Additional information about Tianocore Bugzilla can be found in [Reporting Issues](Reporting-Issues "wikilink")